systematic-magic/vendors/front_matter.rst

 1. Typography
 -------------

 1.1.
-The following typographical characters presented anywhere in the article should be encoded in HTML notation:
+The following typographical characters presented anywhere in the article must be encoded in HTML notation:

 +---------------------------+---------------+-----------------------+
 |    Character(s)           |    Literal(s) |    HTML value(s)      |